bouwe77/conzo/README.md

 }
 ```

-When you run this example the output is as follows:
+When you run this example the output is he same as the previous example, but the colors are different.
-TODO

 *TODO Add example for adding conditional commands*